1

 Common Name: Black Huckleberry -

-Size & Growth: Typically 1-3 feet tall and wide, spreading slowly over time -
+Size & Growth: Typically 3-6 ft tall with a spreading habit -

 Container Friendly: Yes -